breuleux/earl-grey/README.md

     macro [<=>]{*, #data{a, b}}:
        '[temp = ^a, ^a := ^b, ^b := temp]

+You can use the macro like this:

     temp = 1
     z = 2
     temp <=> z
     ;; temp is now 2, z is now 1

-The above won't translate to
+Now, if it was only a matter of straight subsitution, the above would translate to

     temp = temp
     temp := temp
     z := temp

-But rather to something like this:
+Of course, that wouldn't work.
+Thankfully, EG keeps track of the environment each variable is defined and produces something like this instead, which will work just fine.

     temp$0 = temp
     temp := z
     z := temp$0

-The way it works is that every node in the AST is associated to an *environment*.
+Essentially, every node in the AST is associated to an *environment*.
 All of the user's source code belongs to the specific "user" environment, whereas the macro's productions belong to another.
+This means that a macro will work the same regardless of whatever unholy ways you might mangle your own namespace (and vice versa).

-There are specific instances, however, where you'd like to inject new variables into user code.
-For instance, perhaps you want to create a macro that defines the variable "one" to 1, "two" to 2, and so on, and expose these new variables to the user.
+On the other hand, it means that if you want your macro to define variables for the user, you'll have to jump through a few hoops (not too many, I promise).
+Imagine you want to create a macro that defines the variable "one" to 1, "two" to 2, and so on, and expose these new variables to the user.
+In other words, you want this

+    numbers:
+       console.log with three + four

+to print "7".

-In order to do that, you need to do two things:
+In order for the `numbers` macro to create these variables, it needs to do three things:

 1. Get a reference to the user environment.
-2. Bind your new variables to this environment.
+2. Bind the AST nodes for the new variables to this environment.
+3. Generate proper declarations for these doctored variables.

 Step 1 is easy, because `form.env` and `arg.env` will typically contain the environment you want.
 Step 2 is easy as well: just set the `env` field of your new variables.
-Here's a way to do it:
+Step 3 is just a matter of generating `var = value`.

     macro numbers{*, #data{body}}:
        nums = {'zero, 'one, 'two, 'three, 'four